 Over the years I’ve heard about Jhentea’s Taiwanese oolongs, so when I saw they had partnered with Tea Rebellion, I quickly purchased some!

-Jhentea is a Taiwanese family owned business that has been making tea since the 19th century.
-The business is lead by tea masters Fu Chen and her daughter Ai Fang, who is a 4th generation tea farmer.
+Jhentea is a Taiwanese family-owned business that has been making tea since the 19th century.
+The business is led by tea masters Fu Chen and her daughter Ai Fang, who is a 4th generation tea farmer.
 Jhentea focuses mainly on oolongs, which is why I wanted to try this tea!

 Description: “Forever Spring is named for its cultivar, Si Ji Chun, or “Four Seasons Spring.”
 While most tea bushes can only produce tea 2-3 times a year, this variety is constantly flushing, as if forever in springtime.
 This means that tea farmers enjoy abundant harvests from this fast-growing, hardy cultivar.
 It produces mild, sweet teas with a striking floral fragrance.”

 Instructions: 6 gram per cup | 98°C/ 208°F | 1 minute | five infusions | pre-warm tea pot/cups before brewing

 Review: During the spring time, a fresh vegetal and floral oolong seemed perfect.
 The tightly rolled dry leave were a dark forest green colour with lighter green steams.
 The leaves had a honey, floral, and spinach smell.
 Jhentea suggests steeping for five infusions for 1 minute, 30 seconds, 30 seconds, 40 seconds and then finally for 50 seconds, respectively.

 Pre-heated gaiwan: After pre-warming the gaiwan, I added the dry leaves into the cup, which warms the leaves and releases the aroma of the tea.
 It had roasted baked bread, sweet dates, and a honey smell.